americocunhajr/STONEHENGE/README.md

 For any questions or further information, please contact the authors at:

 - João Pedro C. V. Norenberg: jpcvalese@gmail.com
-- Americo Cunha Jr: americo.cunha@uerj.br
+- Americo Cunha Jr: americo@lncc.br

 ### References using STONEHENGE
 The following references used **STONEHENGE** to obtain their results.
 If you want to see your publication listed here, please contact us.